Fission of relativistic nuclei with fragment excitation and reorientation

-{\it Introduction.} Fission of a nucleus is the outcome of a nuclear rearrangement leading to a ``run-away'' dynamics involving large-amplitude nuclear motion.
-Large macroscopic energies are involved in fission which can be explained with liquid drop models, but experimental observables such as fragment mass yields and their energies are strongly influenced by shell and pairing effects.
-Fission studies are usually based on stable or long-lived fissile targets irradiated by neutrons, photons, or light-charged particles \cite{Andreyev_2017,Schmidt_2018}.
-The observables obtained at low energies have provided a limited understanding of the influence of several physical variables as well as the path of process passing by the saddle point to fission.
-Additional experimental information has been obtained with the use of radioactive beams, offering a plethora of new experimental advantages \cite{SCHMIDT2000221}.
+{\it Introduction.} Nuclear fission is the outcome of a rearrangement leading to a ``run-away'' dynamics involving large-amplitude nuclear motion.
+Large energies are involved in fission which can be explained with liquid drop models, but experimental observables such as fragment mass yields and their energies are strongly influenced by shell and pairing effects.
+Fission studies are usually based on stable or long-lived fissile targets irradiated by neutrons, photons, light-charged particles \cite{Andreyev_2017,Schmidt_2018}, or multinucleon transfer induced by heavy ions (see Ref \cite{HirosePRL119.222501} and references therein).
+However, observables obtained at low energies provide a limited understanding of the influence of several physical variables as well as the path of the process passing by the saddle point to fission.
+Additional information has been obtained with radioactive beams, offering a plethora of new experimental advantages \cite{SCHMIDT2000221}.
 Radioactive nuclei scattered off stable targets allows one to vary nucleon and isospin content of the fissioning nucleus over wide ranges.
-First fission studies with radioactive beams at relativistic energies (above ~100 MeV/nucleon) and in inverse kinematics have given insight into dissipative properties of nuclear matter and allowed a map of the transition from asymmetric fission in the actinides to symmetric fission in pre-actinide nuclei \cite{SCHMIDT1994313,Aumann1995,Armbruster1996,BENLLIURE1998458,SCHMIDT2000221}.
+First fission studies with relativistic radioactive beams (above 100 MeV/nucleon) and in inverse kinematics provided insight into dissipative properties of nuclear matter \cite{RodriguezPRC.94.061601} and allowed to map the transition from asymmetric fission in the actinides to symmetric fission in pre-actinide nuclei \cite{SCHMIDT1994313,Aumann1995,Armbruster1996,BENLLIURE1998458,SCHMIDT2000221}.

 We propose a novel approach to compute isotopic distribution of fission fragments in relativistic heavy ion collisions.
-Using a complete reaction model, we explain simultaneously the production of heavy, intermediate and light fragments, as well as the fission yields.
+Using a combination of systematical reaction models, we explain simultaneously the production of heavy, intermediate and light fragments, as well as the fission yields.
 We consider fragment excitation and re-orientation after the production of primary fragments and their role on the isotopic distribution of fission products.
 Our predictions can pave the way to use post-excitation of primary fragments as a new technique to study the difficult subject of fission times of excited nuclei \cite{JACQUET2009155}.